nigeltao/boring-libjpeg-turbo/README.md

 For Operating Systems that want to provide a dynamic library, or utility programs like `cjpeg` and `djpeg`, use the upstream libjpeg-turbo instead.
-For example, this repository's `cjpeg` program speaks fewer image file formats than what many Linux distributions ship as `/usr/bin/cjpeg`.
+For example, this repository's `cjpeg` program speaks fewer image file formats (and supports none of the command-line switches) than what many Linux distributions ship as `/usr/bin/cjpeg`.
 This repository's `cjpeg` only exists to support the previously mentioned basic regression test.

 ## Compared to Upstream libjpeg-turbo